TheHackersWorkshop/ATTiny-programmer/README.md

 This project was developed at The Hackers Workshop, dedicated to fostering innovation and supporting the DIY electronics community.

-## Support

-If you encounter any issues or have questions about assembling or using the programmer shield, please contact us at webmaster@thehackersworkshop.com.

-## Contribute

-Contributions to the project are welcome!
-Please visit our [GitHub repository](Link_to_GitHub_Repository) to download the schematics, provide feedback, or submit improvements.

 Thank you for supporting The Hackers Workshop!